-- ALL WORK PRACTICES MUST BE AIMED AT ELIMINATING ENVIRONMENTAL CONTAMINATION. - 12.1 MOBILITY: This product has not been tested for mobility in soil. - 12.2 PERSISTENCE AND BIODEGRADABILITY: This product has not been tested for persistence or biodegradability. - 12.3 BIO-ACCUMULATION POTENTIAL: This product has not been tested for bio-accumulation potential. - 12.4 ECOTOXICITY: This product has not been tested for aquatic or animal toxicity.
-All release to terrestrial, atmospheric and aquatic environments should be avoided.
-The following aquatic toxicity data are available for components that present toxicity hazards to aquatic organisms.
+ALL WORK PRACTICES MUST BE AIMED AT ELIMINATING ENVIRONMENTAL CONTAMINATION.

+- 12.1 MOBILITY: This product has not been tested for mobility in soil.
+Due to the liquid form and high percentage of a petroleum distillate, it is highly likely to be mobile. - 12.2 PERSISTENCE AND BIODEGRADABILITY: This product has not been tested for persistence or biodegradability.
+Some biodegradation is expected as the Octane and Proprietary Butoxyethyl Silicate components have been found to be readily biodegradable. - 12.3 BIO-ACCUMULATION POTENTIAL: This product has not been tested for bio-accumulation potential.
+The following information is available for some components.